White Light/White Heat: Recording

 The album was recorded in a short time frame, (Note: The album was recorded quickly, but there is no precise estimate.
-Richie Unterberger, a researcher for the band, discusses the recording length in his book White Light/White Heat: The Velvet Underground Day-By-Day: "Sesnick later estimates that about three days are spent on recording; [Cale] writes in his autobiography that "it took two to five days consecutively”; and [Tucker], in Up-Tight: The Velvet Underground Story, estimates it involves "seven sessions over a period of two weeks.”
+Richie Unterberger, a researcher for the band, discusses the recording length in his book White Light/White Heat: The Velvet Underground Day-By-Day: "Sesnick later estimates that about three days are spent on recording; [Cale] writes in his autobiography that "it took two to five days consecutively"; and [Tucker], in Up-Tight: The Velvet Underground Story, estimates it involves "seven sessions over a period of two weeks."
 Cale in an interview told Unterberger that he thought "it was five days".) and with a noticeably different style from that of The Velvet Underground & Nico.
 Decades after its release, John Cale (in the liner notes of Peel Slowly and See) described White Light/White Heat as "a very rabid record ...
 The first one had some gentility, some beauty.
 The second one was consciously anti-beauty."
-Sterling Morrison, the lead guitarist, said: "We were all pulling in the same direction.
+Sterling Morrison recalled: "We were all pulling in the same direction.
 We may have been dragging each other off a cliff, but we were all definitely going in the same direction."
-Tucker would estimate that the album took two weeks to record, with about seven recording sessions.
+Tucker estimated that the album took two weeks to record across about seven sessions.
 It was "almost" recorded in one day—the band would not "accommodate what [they] were trying to do due to the limitations of the studio", according to Morrison.
-They were well prepared, and the tension between Cale and Reed wasn't apparent in the studio.
+They were well prepared, and the tension between Cale and Reed was not apparent in the studio.

-White Light/White Heat was recorded in September 1967 at Mayfair Sound Studios at Seventh Avenue in Manhattan, with work to form its songs being done in the previous summer.
+White Light/White Heat was recorded in September 1967 at Mayfair Sound Studios on Seventh Avenue in Manhattan, with work to form its songs being done in the previous summer.
 (Note: Unterberger places the latest start date for recording as September 5.)
-The band specifically passed on songs that sounded gentler—though Cale also said that the band simply didn't have enough songs prepared for recording, which led to a reduced track list.
-White Light/White Heat would have far more involvement from Wilson, who originally only produced "Sunday Morning" on The Velvet Underground & Nico; however, he would not participate heavily, as he would talk to his girlfriends for most of the time.
+The band specifically passed on songs that sounded gentler—though Cale also said that the band simply did not have enough songs prepared for recording, which led to a reduced track list.
+White Light/White Heat would have far more involvement from Wilson, who originally only produced "Sunday Morning" on The Velvet Underground & Nico; however, he would not participate heavily, as he would talk to his girlfriends for most of the studio time.